intermine/im-docs/docs/get-started/tutorial/index.rst

 From the example above, by default: `ID=gene.46311;description=hypothetical%20protein;Name=PFA0210c` would make `Gene.primaryIdentifier` be `gene.46311` and `Gene.symbol` be `PFA0210c`.
 We need `PFA0210c` to be the `primaryIdentifier`.

-The `malaria-gff` source is held in the `malaria-gff` subproject.
-Look at the `malaria-gff.properties` file in this directory, there are two properties of interest:
+The `malaria-gff` source is held `in the main InterMine repository<https://github.com/intermine/intermine/blob/3328168aa750f1175d9e7c6bb2a516455cfc9bd1/bio/sources/example-sources/malaria-gff/project.properties>`_ (included as a biotestmine project dependency).
+Look at the `malaria-gff.properties` file - there are two properties of interest:

 .. code-block:: properties